sea-bass/pyrobosim/docs/source/setup.rst

 This package is being developed with Python 3.8 in Ubuntu 20.04, and if you use the optional ROS2 interface, with ROS2 Foxy.

-If using ROS2, clone this repo in a valid colcon workspace.
-Otherwise, clone it wherever you would like.
+If using ROS2, clone this repo in a valid `colcon workspace <https://docs.ros.org/en/foxy/Tutorials/Workspace/Creating-A-Workspace.html>`_.
+Otherwise, if running standalone, clone it wherever you would like.

 To set up your Python virtual environment, configure and run